agarsev/quevedo/NOTES.md

 - Remember: images need to be 3 channel
 - To add languages for the web, copy and edit a file in `/quevedo/web/static/i18n`
-- For classify, if a tag is missing, the grapheme is ignored (this is intentional, but maybe there should be a warning somewhere)
+- When training, if a files corresponding tag is missing, the file is ignored

 # -- NEXT --